ropensci-archive/Rclean/joss/paper.md

 `clean` analyzes the script's code and extracts the lines of code required to produce the results.
-By default, code is formatted following general best practices recommended by the Tidyverse via the `styler` package.
+By default, code is formatted following general best practices recommended by the Tidyverse via the `styler` package (Müller and Walthert 2019).
 This code can then be passed to the `keep` function, which can either write the code to disk or copy the code to the user's clipboard (if no output file path is supplied) and the user can paste the code into another location (e.g. a script editor).

 In the process of cleaning a script, it is likely that a user will not know the precise objects they want and might require some help analyzing